Languages given by Finite Automata over the Unary Alphabet: Introduction

+Tables~\ref{tableresa} and~\ref{tableresb} summarise the results for UFAs.
+Here $c(n) = n^{\log n + O(1)}$ and results with a theorem/proposition plus number are proven in the present work.
+Table~\ref{tableresa} gives the results on state complexity for the operations.
+Table~\ref{tableresb} gives the space/time complexity bounds for computing the corresponding UFAs.
+Here, some of the lower bounds are assuming~\ETH.
+Note that the lower bounds on size imply lower bounds on computations.

-\ifx\versy\webpage Note that in general for computing the complement, union, intersection and for comparing NFAs, the computation space $O(f(n))$ corresponds to the computation time $2^{O(f(n)}$ in the worst case.
-Thus every further improvement in the space usage will also have an improvement in the time usage.
-UFA comparison is in NLOGSPACE, which is more or less optimal and this corresponds to the polynomial time used for the comparison (though more concrete time bounds are given in the corresponding theorems). \fi
+Note that in general for computing the complement, union, intersection and for comparing NFAs, the computation space $O(f(n))$ corresponds to the computation time $2^{O(f(n))}$ in the worst case.
+Thus, every further improvement in the space usage will also have an improvement in the time usage.
+UFA comparison is in \textbf{NLOGSPACE}, which is more or less optimal, and this corresponds to the polynomial time used for the comparison.